 I join my party colleagues in welcoming this Bill to the floor of the House and I express my support for the amendments tabled by Deputy O'Reilly.

 I will take this opportunity to raise the issue of SMEs in my home county of Clare.
 Tourism is a large seasonal employer in County Clare, particularly in west Clare.
 Many of these businesses are small, family-run operations and operate mainly in the summer months when the industry is at its busiest.
 These businesses, along with many self-employed tradespersons, transportation companies and other microbusinesses, are struggling to cope as the country reopens post Covid-19.
-As the Minister is aware, the tourism sector across the island has taken a major blow this year due to Covid-19 and the travel restrictions.
+As the Minister of State is aware, the tourism sector across the island has taken a major blow this year due to Covid-19 and the travel restrictions.
 This has place between 6,000 and 8,000 seasonal jobs at risk in County Clare alone.
 This and Monday's announcement that Shannon Airport is looking for redundancies and pay cuts among its staff, as well as the imminent closure of Moneypoint power station, have placed a dark grey cloud over the county.
 Large-scale unemployment in the county is a real possibility.

 A recent survey carried out by Ennis Chamber of Commerce in the middle of the pandemic found some startling numbers for the SME sector in County Clare.
 One of the major issues for businesses was the lack of support they were receiving from their insurance providers.
 This will not be a surprise to this House as the matter has been raised on several occasions.
-A total of 48% of respondents in the survey answered "No" when asked whether their insurance had been co-operative during the crisis.
+A total of 48% of respondents in the survey answered "No" when asked whether their insurance providers had been co-operative during the crisis.
 That figure is just not good enough.
 When asked to predict their losses going forward, 33% of respondents indicated their business losses would be between 25% and 50%, with a further 31% indicating the losses would be between 50% and 70%.

 I have been told stories of grant applications being refused because they came in an hour after the deadline on a Friday evening.
 These SMEs have, in many cases, reduced their staffing costs to save money.
 This often means that administrative staff are still on furlough and the business owner is working full days before having to head home to complete the paperwork later in the evening.
 This is why these applications need to be simple and easy to access and complete.
 They need to be free from red tape and they cannot have long processing times.
 While it is welcome that Microfinance Ireland has been processing applications during this crisis, we need to ensure that this continues.
 Loans provided via Microfinance Ireland are calculated on interest rates of between 5.5% and 6.5%.
 How will this be of assistance to any SME facing major issues with cash flow?
 It is astonishing.
 Bank of Ireland, for example, is advertising loans to SMEs for a much better rate of 5.48% in some cases.
 While these loans are seen to be an easier route to finance compared with the banks, these interest rates are not competitive.
 For this reason, we must ensure the rates are kept as low as possible so these companies can afford to repay loans without taking on any more crippling finance they may not be able to afford down the line.
 At a time when the Government can borrow at 0% interest and sometimes even at negative interest rates, it is time we used this access to low interest rates to pass this on to our SMEs at the most affordable rate possible.